Renters Liability Insurance

 How renters liability insurance works

-Liability insurance is meant to cover you if you cause property damage or bodily injury to another person.
+Liability insurance covers bodily injury to another person or property damage to another's belongings in your home.
 This coverage is included in a standard renters insurance policy, making it one of the four primary coverages protected by renters insurance.

 How much personal liability insurance do you need as a renter?
 Read on to learn more about coverage limits, rates and more.